dibyendumajumdar/dmr_c/README.md

 ```

 ### linearize
-The linearize tool outputs the SSA IR generated by the parser and compiler front-end.
-(Note that these instructions are converted by the sparse-llvm backend to LLVM IR)
+The `linearize` tool outputs the SSA IR generated by the parser and compiler front-end.

 ### showsymbols
-The showsymbols tool shows the global symbols found in a source file, output is generated in XML format.
+The `showsymbols` tool shows the global symbols found in a source file, output is generated in XML format.

 ### showparsetree
 This tool dumps the parse tree as built by the C parser - note that this tool is experimental and the output format is evolving.